Frequently asked questions by international applicants about Master's programmes taught in English at the University of Stavanger

 Applicants can apply for student accommodation prior to receiving their admission results.

-By applying without using the code "OK-U", your application will be processed as a local applicant.
+If you apply without using the code "OK-U", your application will be processed as a local applicant.

 You can apply for student accommodation prior to receiving your admission results.
 The deadline to apply is 20 April.

 Students who postpone paying their deposit are at risk of forfeiting their admission to study at UiS.
-The university can only retain your study place for three weeks after your admission offer is accepted out of consideration for other candidates on the waiting list.

-No. Students forfeit their admission to UiS if they do not transfer the deposit within the given deadline.
+No, students forfeit their admission to UiS if they do not transfer the deposit within the given deadline.

-Yes.
+Yes, that is possible.
 Please ensure they include your application number and surname in their transfer so we can trace the payment to you.

-All currencies are accepted as long as it is equivalent to NOK 151 690 (March 2024, adjusted yearly).
+All currencies are accepted as long as it is equivalent to NOK 166 859 (March 2025, adjusted yearly).

 Yes.
 Please ensure to include your application number and surname for each individual installment so we can trace the payment back to you.

 Please note you will be issued a deposit confirmation letter for each installment.
-You should include all the individual deposit confirmations in your study permit application to the UDI.
+You should include all the individual deposit confirmations in your study permit application to UDI.